-Last week, on a raw gray March afternoon I happened to walk by a small grocery shop in my Brooklyn neighborhood and was halted in my tracks by a group of succulents in radiant bloom, covered with tiny, star-shaped yellow, red, and orange flowers: kalanchoes.
+On a raw gray winter afternoon, I happened to walk by a small grocery shop in my Brooklyn neighborhood and was halted in my tracks by a group of succulents in radiant bloom, covered with tiny, star-shaped yellow, red, and orange flowers: kalanchoes.
 These floriferous beauties are just the thing to lighten up the will-spring-never-come doldrums.

-Kalanchoes are sun plants, so I had never tried one before in my mostly gloomy brownstone, but the orange one I selected is really lifting the mood of the place and its winter-weary residents.
+Kalanchoes are sun plants, so I had never tried one before in my mostly gloomy brownstone, but the orange one I selected is really lifting the mood of the place and its cold weather-weary residents.

 Read on for everything you need to know about these cheery blooming succulents.